AdobeDocs/analytics.en/help/export/analytics-data-feed/create-feed.md

 ---
-title: Create or edit a data feed
+title: Create a data feed
-description: Learn how to create or edit a data feed.
+description: Learn how to create a data feed.
 feature: Data Feeds
 exl-id: 36c8a40e-6137-4836-9d4b-bebf17b932bc
 ---
-# Create or edit a data feed
+# Create a data feed

-Creating a data feed allows Adobe to know where to send raw data files, and what you would like to include in each file.
-This page lists individual settings you can customize when creating a data feed.
+When creating a data feed, you provide Adobe with:

-Basic knowledge of data feeds is recommended before reading this page.
-See [Data feeds overview](data-feed-overview.md) to make sure that you meet the requirements to create a data feed.
+* The information about the destination where you want raw data files to be sent

-## Feed Information fields
+* The data you want to include in each file

 >[!NOTE]
 >